7.7 Maternity, Paternity, Adoption, Parental and Long-Term Sick Leave

 Additional funding will be provided to meet any net costs of paid maternity, paternity, adoption, parental and paid sick leave for staff within the Directly Incurred and Exceptions fund headings if this cannot be found within the cash limit of the grant and if the staff fulfil the relevant qualifying conditions of the employing Research Organisation.
 The net cost is the amount paid to the individual less the amount the Research Organisation can recover for the Statutory Maternity Pay, Statutory Sick Pay and Statutory Adoption Pay from HMRC.

-Maternity, paternity, adoption, parental and sick pay is payable by STFC only for directly incurred staff that are funded for 100% of their contracted time on the grant.
+Maternity, paternity, adoption, parental and sick pay is payable by STFC only for directly incurred staff and will be payable only for the percentage of time that the staff are contracted on the grant.
 However, directly incurred Principal and Co-Investigators are only eligible if they are also Research Fellows or Research Assistants funded by the grant.

 These additional costs should be claimed as necessary at the end of the research grant under the fund heading 'directly Incurred Absence' on the final expenditure statement, with an attachment detailing the type of absence, date and cost.